WOLED vs. QD-OLED

 Uniformity

 Another factor that can vary a bit between WOLEDs and QD-OLEDs is gray uniformity.
-As you can see in the table below, using data from 36 OLEDs that we bought and tested at the time of writing this article, QD-OLEDs do have an advantage, but it isn't significant, and uniformity can also vary between units.
+As you can see in the table below, using data from 36 OLEDs that we bought and tested, QD-OLEDs do have an advantage, but it isn't significant, and uniformity can also vary between units.

 There are some issues that our testing doesn't cover.
 For example, there are reports of WOLED displays having a pink tint, but this isn't something that our tests capture.
-Another issue with OLEDs in general is that some have a grid-like pattern in near-dark scenes, but this is hard to see with regular content.
-Unlike TVs, WOLED monitors don't have the same green tint issue when viewed off-angle, though.
+Some WOLEDs also have vertical banding in near-dark scenes, but QD-OLEDs aren't immune to this issue, and it's something that can change between units.

 Type 50% Std.
 Dev.
 50% DSE